onoma2/performer-phazer/Curve-Analysis/CURVE-ANALYSIS.md

 This tool provides real-time visualization of how parameters affect the signal path in the CurveTrackEngine, allowing developers to:

 - Visually analyze how parameters affect the signal at each stage
-- See the intermediate processing steps (original, after wavefolding, after filtering, etc.)
+- See the intermediate processing steps (original, after phase skew, after wavefolding, after filtering, etc.)
 - Adjust sample rates to see how they affect the processing
 - View real-time parameter values and their effects
 - Verify that changes to the signal processing code produce expected results